nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

    - 20 Fiber
    - One of each Spring forageable you collected (you may not have all four types): [Wild Horseradish](https://stardewvalleywiki.com/Wild_Horseradish), [Daffodil](https://stardewvalleywiki.com/Daffodil), [Leek](https://stardewvalleywiki.com/Leek), and [Dandelion](https://stardewvalleywiki.com/Dandelion).
 These will be used for the [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) later.
 7. Plant and water Mixed Seeds.
-   - You can work past zero energy, but not too much, otherwise the game will force you to pass out and you will wake up on Spring 2 with half energy.
-If you do become exhausted, be sure you have enough time to make it into the Farmhouse.
+   - You can work past zero Energy, but not too much, otherwise the game will force you to pass out and you will wake up on Spring 2 with half Energy.
+If you do become Exhausted, be sure you have enough time to make it into the Farmhouse.
 8. Enter the Farmhouse at 1:50 am.
-9. Pick up the [Single Bed](https://stardewvalleywiki.com/Single_Bed) and optionally trash it with the Trash Can.
+9. Pick up the [Single Bed](https://stardewvalleywiki.com/Single_Bed) (optionally trash it with the Trash Can).
 This forces the game to spawn you one pixel from the doorway every morning, thus reducing walking time.
+10. Pick up and move the [House Plant](https://stardewvalleywiki.com/House_Plant) (optionally trash it).
-10. Pick up the [Television](https://stardewvalleywiki.com/Television) and move it as close to the doorway on the left side as you can.
+11. Pick up the [Television](https://stardewvalleywiki.com/Television) and move it as close to the doorway on the left side as you can.
 When waking every morning, you can right-click the Television's stand to interact with it.
-11. Pass out.
+12. Pass out.

 ### Day's end